jarrykinn/springtime/README.md

 It is running in following address: https://my-mysql-spring-014-06.oa.r.appspot.com/

 So all the endpoints works also in that host.
-Like
+Like:
 ```
 POST https://my-mysql-spring-014-06.oa.r.appspot.com/exchange_amount?from=SEK&to=EUR&from_amount=10
 ```